lgss/lgss-digital-tech-playbook/development/accessibility.md

 # Accessibility
-Accessibility is makimg services that everyone can use regardless of their ability or circumstance.
+Accessibility is making services that everyone can use regardless of their ability or circumstance.

 ## Why should we care?
 All public sector digital services are required by law to meet the AA standard of the [W3C Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/).